Realistic Full-Body Anonymization with Surface-Guided GANs: Conclusion

 With the assumption of perfect detections, identification is still possible through gait recognition (when anonymizing videos), or through identity leaks in the CSE-embeddings.
 We speculate that gait recognition can be mitigated by slightly randomizing the original pose between frames.
 Furthermore, identity leaking through surface embeddings is possible, as they are regressed from the original image and could include identifying information.
 We reduce this possibility by discretizing the regressed embedding into one of the 27K vertex-specific embeddings (\Cref{sec:method_generative}).

-Surface-guided GANs significantly improves human figure synthesis for in-the-wild image anonymization.
-Nevertheless, human synthesis is a complicated task and many of the images generated by our method are recognizable as artificial by a human evaluator.
+Surface-guided GANs significantly improve human figure synthesis for in-the-wild image anonymization.
+Nevertheless, human synthesis is a complicated task, and many of the images generated by our method are recognizable as artificial by a human evaluator.
 One of the limiting factors of our model is the dataset, where COCO-Body contains 40K images with a large variety.
 This is relatively small compared to the 70K images in FFHQ \cite{karras2019style}, which is a considerably simpler task.
 Our method applies data augmentation to mitigate this.
 However, further extension with adaptive augmentation \cite{karras2020ada} or transfer learning could be fruitful.

 \paragraph{Societal Impact} We live in the age of Big Data, where personal information is the business model for many companies.
-Recently, regulators have introduced legislation that complicates data collection, requiring consent to store any data that contains personal information.
-This can be viewed as a barrier to research and development, especially for the data-dependent field of computer vision.
+Recently introduced legislation has complicated data collection, requiring consent to store any data that contains personal information.
+This can be a barrier to research and development, especially for the data-dependent field of computer vision.
 We present a method that can better preserve the privacy of individuals, while retaining the usability of the data.
 Nevertheless, our work focus on the synthesis of realistic humans, which has a potential for misuse.
 The typical example is misuse of DeepFakes, where generative models can be used to create manipulated content with an intention to misinform.
-Several solutions have been proposed, where the DeepFake Detection Challenge \cite{dolhansky2020deepfake} has increased the ability of models to detect manipulated content, and pre-emptive solutions such as model watermarking \cite{yu2021artificial} can mitigate the potential for misuse.
+Several solutions have been proposed, where the DeepFake Detection Challenge \cite{dolhansky2020deepfake} has increased the ability of models to detect manipulated content, and pre-emptive solutions such as model watermarking \cite{yu2021artificial} can mitigate the potential for misuse. \paragraph{Acknowledgement} The computations were performed on resources provided by the NTNU IDUN/EPIC computing cluster \cite{sjalander2019epic} and the Tensor-GPU project led by Prof. Anne C. Elster through support from The Department of Computer Science and The Faculty of Information Technology and Electrical Engineering, NTNU.
+Furthermore, Rudolf Mester acknowledges the support obtained from DNV GL. { }